clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot-rhel.rst

    #.
 Reboot.

-If you want to install other OSes, refer to :ref:`multi-boot` for details.
+If you want to install other :abbr:`OSes (operating systems)`, refer to :ref:`multi-boot` for details.

 .. _systemd boot loader documentation: